 Carl Phillips was born on July 23, 1959, in Everett, Washington.
 He earned a BA in Greek and Latin from Harvard University, where he graduated magna cum laude in 1981.
 He then earned an MAT in Latin and classical humanities from the University of Massachusetts Amherst, and an MA in creative writing from Boston University.

-Born on July 23, 1959 in Everett, Washington, Carl Phillips is the author of numerous books of poetry, including Pale Colors in a Tall Field (Farrar, Straus and Giroux, 2020); Wild Is the Wind (Farrar, Straus and Giroux, 2018); Reconnaisance (Farrar, Straus and Giroux, 2015), Silverchest (Farrar, Straus and Giroux, 2013), Double Shadow (Farrar, Straus and Giroux, 2012), Quiver of Arrows: Selected Poems 1986–2006 (Farrar, Straus and Giroux, 2007) and Riding Westward (Farrar, Straus and Giroux, 2006).
+Phillips is the author of fourteen books of poetry, including Pale Colors in a Tall Field (Farrar, Straus and Giroux, 2020); Wild Is the Wind (Farrar, Straus and Giroux, 2018); Reconnaisance (Farrar, Straus and Giroux, 2015); Silverchest (Farrar, Straus and Giroux, 2013); Double Shadow (Farrar, Straus and Giroux, 2012); Quiver of Arrows: Selected Poems 1986–2006 (Farrar, Straus and Giroux, 2007); and Riding Westward (Farrar, Straus and Giroux, 2006).
 His collection The Rest of Love (Farrar, Straus and Giroux, 2004) won the Theodore Roethke Memorial Foundation Poetry Prize and the Thom Gunn Award for Gay Male Poetry, and was a finalist for the National Book Award.

 According to the Judges’ Citation for the 1998 National Book Awards, “Carl Phillips’s passionate and lyrical poems read like prayers, with a prayer’s hesitations, its desire to be utterly accurate, its occasional flowing outbursts.”

 Phillips served as a Chancellor of the Academy of American Poets from 2006 to 2012.
-He is Professor of English at Washington University in St. Louis.
+He has taught at Harvard and in the Iowa Writers Workshop.
+He is currently a professor of English at Washington University in St. Louis.